macshaggy/emulator/docs/developer_log.md

 #### 1752 hrs.

 I think I have the decoder working.
 I couldn't use the example given in the article as the gamefile isn't the same exact one.
 But I've read a different location and pulled just the one byte and compared it to the regular opcode and it is identical.
 So, I now know that decode and read are working in the manner expected. ```test_decoder.py``` should be run like any python file from the root directory and not with pytest (yet).

+### 13 Feb 2022 - 1213 hrs.

+Whew, I was having issues with testing and running the program due to circular imports and relative imports bs.
+I finally figured it out with a context.py file for the testing and everything is run from the emulator directory instead of the GamePyBoy directory.

+The directory structure is now pretty good.

+#### 1240 hrs.

+Well, that was quick to get the disassembler working.
+In order to test and run everything make sure that you are in the emulator directory.
+You will need to do a couple of things.
+First you will need to import Path from pathlib that is for the decoder.
+Then import sys and prefix sys.path with the GamePyBoy directory.
+Next import gamepyboy and create the decorder.
+One the decoder is created pass that to gamepyboy.disassemble, the starting point which should be 0x150 and the # of lines.
+You should get what looks like the assembly of the game file.